Skip to main content

 Fundamentals

 Your body is a sovereign system, an intricate and intelligent biological reality that you alone inhabit.
 Understanding the legal frameworks surrounding your health information in the workplace is the first step in honoring that sovereignty.
-The question of whether an employer’s must be voluntary touches upon a deep biological principle ∞ genuine well-being arises from internal agency, not external compulsion.
+The question of whether an employer’s wellness program must be voluntary touches upon a deep biological principle ∞ genuine well-being arises from internal agency, not external compulsion.

 These federal laws establish that participation in a workplace wellness program must be a matter of willing engagement.
 An employer cannot mandate your involvement.
 You cannot be denied your health insurance or face punitive actions for choosing to abstain.
 This legal architecture is built upon a recognition of the profound sensitivity of your health information.